UCSF-DataSci/06-data-munging-MihirUCSF/README.md

    - Example: any year after 2024 with population, age, and gender data
    - Impact: the years in the future need to cleaned

-2. **Population Column**
+4. **Population Column**
    - Again, without the codebook it is unclear what the population is exactly counting, we are not given an area or location.
    - Affected Column: population
    - Impact: due to its ambiguity, it may not provide useful data analysis

+2. **General Observations**
+   - Using descriptive statistics on categorical variables don't make sense due to the results being invalid, these only work for numerical variables.
+   - There are 0 duplicated rows

 ## 2. Data Cleaning Process